 This creamy and comforting noodle Kugel is now made by my mother (again handed down to a daughter-in-law) at our family dinners and by me for my family.
 It is creamy from the mix of cheeses and mildly spicy and sweet with a crunch from the Granny Smiths and toasty top layer noodles.
 It offers up some nutrients with a hefty dose of eggs and some cottage cheese and fruit, and I believe it is a fairly healthy offering for either a side dish at dinner time or as a stand alone brunch dish.

 Noodle Kugel can be an acquired taste if you are not familiar with eating a sweet-ish noodle dish, but I fell in love with it at first bite and so did my daughter.
 It is my hands-down favorite comfort food and that says a lot since I am from a family of exceptional cooks.

-I am lucky to have my grandmother’s recipe card and photo, framed by my hubby, hanging in my kitchen.
-Since I practically live in my kitchen as you all well know, I get to enjoy her presence with every waft from my oven or whir of my mixer and think about all the happy times spent in her kitchen.
+I am lucky to have my grandmother’s recipe card and photo hanging in my kitchen.
+Since I practically live in my kitchen as you all well know, I get to enjoy her presence with every waft from my oven or whir of my mixer and think about all of the happy times spent in her kitchen.

 Grandma’s Noodle Kugel

 Recipe from Ruth Spero, handed down from Ida Spero